mindkeep/k8s-dev-lab/README.md

 Vagrant will create the VMs via virtualbox and provision Kubernetes via ansible.

+This is likely to change in that vagrant up will just prime the nodes for use and I'll use ansible to apply whatever k8s implementations.

 ## Notes

 This creates 3 VMs by default.
 At the moment k8s-1 is the master node, and k8s-2 and k8s-3 are the workers.
 I'd like to change this so that all nodes are configured to be master/control-plane and schedulable.

 ## TODO

+* make all nodes control-plane and workers
+* seperate out ansible plays into more modular roles
+* maybe add redhat package management
+* seperate plays into k8s and rke installation (rke will likely be the default later, but starting with k8s)
+* add options for cni

 This is a pretty quick and dirty start that will hopefully grow a bit as I go.